-Bad Parking (acrylic on canvas, 76cm x 76cm) SOLD
+Bad Parking (acrylic on canvas, 76cm x 76cm) private collection

-The Trees Speak (acrylic on canvas, 120cm x 90cm) SOLD
+The Trees Speak (acrylic on canvas, 120cm x 90cm) private collection

 SOLO SHOW!
 I've been working hard for my upcoming solo exhibition at Stala Contemporary, opening Wednesday 21 September 22.
 I'm looking forward to sharing the space with Artist Sue Leeming, All welcome!

 I'm happy to share the walls with some incredible Art and Artists!
 Group show at Stala Contemporary - until 9 July 2022